geanders/test-repo/Week_2_Meeting/CommandLineCheatSheet.md

 cd /Users/brookeanderson/test-repo/Week_1_Meeting
 ```

-However, there are also some shortcuts for getting to certain directories.
+However, there are also some shortcuts for getting to certain directories that can save a lot of time.

 If it's a directory right below the one you're in right now (in which case it will show up when you type `ls`), you can just put the name of it, like: